nrfconnect/sdk-nrf/samples/nrf9160/multicell_location/README.rst

 The cell information is passed on to the :ref:`lib_multicell_location` library, where an HTTP request is generated and sent to the location service of choice.
 Responses from location services are parsed and returned to the sample, which displays the responses on a terminal.

-Currently, the sample can be used with the location service supported by the :ref:`lib_multicell_location` library, which are `HERE Positioning`_ and `Skyhook Precision Location`_.
+Currently, the sample can be used with the location services supported by the :ref:`lib_multicell_location` library, which are `nRF Cloud Location Services`_, `HERE Positioning`_ and `Skyhook Precision Location`_.
+Note that nRF Cloud currently is a single-cell location service, and does not make use of neighboring cells in location resolution.
-Before you use the services, see the :ref:`lib_multicell_location` library documentation and the respective location service documentation for required setup.
+Before you use the services, see the :ref:`lib_multicell_location` library documentation and the respective location service documentation for the required setup.

 Trigger location requests